moira-alert/ansible-module/README.md

 ### <a name="check-mode"></a> Check mode

 Module supports "Dry Runs".
-To check your playbook execute it with '--check':
+To check your playbook execute it with the following flags:

 ```
 ansible-playbook -vvvv moira_triggers.yml --check